Chase vs Kroo: Which is the best?

 You can apply for both the Kroo and Chase account through their respective apps and your account should be up and running the same day.
 No credit checks are needed, though you will need to provide a photo of your ID and a selfie.

-Your card will be sent out free of charge for both accounts and this will arrive within 5-7 days with Chase and 3-5 days with Kroo.
+Your card will be sent out free of charge for both accounts.
+Both cards will arrive within a few days though Kroo has been known to arrive quicker.

-Having said that, if you’re after a higher cash withdrawal limit, or you’re looking for a savings account to sit alongside your current account, Chase is still a very worthy contender.
+Having said that, if you’re after a higher cash withdrawal limit, or you’re looking for a savings account to sit alongside your current account, Chase is still a very worthy contender – especially with the cashback deal in the first year.
 It really boils down to personal choice.

 We show offers we can track - that's not every product on the market...yet.
 Unless we've said otherwise, products are in no particular order.
 The terms "best", "top", "cheap" (and variations of these) aren't ratings, though we always explain what's great about a product when we highlight it.
 This is subject to our terms of use.
 When you make major financial decisions, consider getting independent financial advice.
 Always consider your own circumstances when you compare products so you get what's right for you.
 Most of the data in Finder's comparison tables has the source: Moneyfacts Group PLC.
 In other cases, Finder has sourced data directly from providers.